Last updated July 17, 2026

 pg:reset isn’t supported on Heroku Postgres Advanced (Limited GA).
 Subscribe to our changelog to stay informed of when this feature is available for Advanced databases.

 The PostgreSQL user your database is assigned doesn’t have permission to create or drop databases.
-To delete all the content in your database use pg:reset.
+To delete all the content in your database use the heroku pg:reset command.

 › Warning: Destructive action